A street name that a family holidaying in Swanage found offensive is set to be altered after they contacted Dorset Council.

 The proposal was voted for by a majority with only one councillor, Mike Whitwam voting against.
 Councillor Mike Whitwam said that he objected to political correctness for the sake of it.

-Darkie Lane is now expected to change back to Dark Lane.
+Darkie Lane may now change back to Dark Lane.
 In common with many country lanes, the road doesn’t have a signpost and its name only appears on maps and satnavs.

 There was no discussion or explanation in the meeting of why Dark Lane was changed after the 1930s to a word that was a derogatory term in the 1950/60s and viewed as offensive by 2000s.